MrIdrisAbdulrahman/certified-aws-devops-professional/01-sdlc-automation/codecommit.md

 ## Monitoring With EventBridge

-- We can monitor CodeCommit events in EventBride near real-time
+- We can monitor CodeCommit events in EventBridge near real-time
 - We can monitor events such as: `pullRequestCreated`, `pullRequestStatusChanged`, `referenceCreated`, `commentOnCommitCreated`, etc.

 ## Migrate a Git Repository to CodeCommit